South Pacific Region

 Island nations are particularly vulnerable to hazards that include violent storms, volcanoes, tsunamis and earthquakes.
 Even when local capacity to prepare and respond is relatively strong, the potential impact and long-term consequences can be severe.

 Our goal is to decrease the impact of disasters and increase people's resilience.
-Working with a number of partners including World Vision Australia, DFAT, HitNet, UNICEF, USAID and others, Field Ready is putting the necessary elements of a response in place while building vital knowledge and skills.
+Working with a number of partners including World Vision Australia, DFAT, HitNet, H2H, PLAN-US, UNICEF, USAID and others, Field Ready is putting the necessary elements of a response in place while building vital knowledge and skills.

 Getting local solutions for the South Pacific region

 Field Ready has been working in the South Pacific since 2016 and established a workshop and separate entity registration in Suva, Fiji in 2018.
 The workshop/makerspace serves as a hub for humanitarian supplies, design and manufacturing that also conducts pilot activities in Fiji Central Division under the DFAT Australian Humanitarian Partnership (AHP) Program.